-Stages 1, 2, 3, 4 and now 5 have all sold out.
-There is only 1 lot left to sell in Stage 4a and 2 lots left in Stage 8.
-That is over 200 lots sold in the 4 years since our initial release occurred in January 2015.
+Stages 1, 2, 3, 4 and now 5 have all sold out with 2 lots remaining in Stage 8.
+There is approximately 44 lots remaining in Stages 6, 7, 9 and 10.
 Thank you to our residents.
 Park View Estate Echuca – A New Beginning

 The developers of Parkview Estate were forward thinking in the development of their open space parkland and drainage requirements of this estate.

 The dual use of parkland and a retardation basin has removed a typically unsightly retardation basin to become an attractive landscaped playing and walking precinct.

 The dual use of this land functions as a retardation of storm water at times of high rainfall events has enabled residents to enjoy a public open space that will only further improve in its appearance and establishment over time.
 The growth of trees and flora in the parkland has exceed all expectations during this last 2 – 3 years of the dry like conditions that we have experienced.

 The clever design of the park has also incorporated the installation of a large inground 200,000 litre rainwater tank to collect and store storm water for the future watering needs of the park.
 The use of storm water has taken precedence over the use of filtered water.

 The design of the drainage system has created the appearance of riverbeds through the parkland and at times of high rainfall for the parkland to be inundated by storm water.
 This retardation has enabled the environmental protection of the existing river outlets within the Murray and Campaspe Rivers through the retardation of the storm water to reduce or lower the storm water flow rate created from increased land development.

 The outcome is a welcome designed feature for the residents and friends of Parkview Estate to enjoy in perpetuity and differentiates Parkview Estate from other residential estates in Echuca today.